goction/goction/README.md

 - Console-based monitoring dashboard
 - Flexible configuration via JSON
 - Advanced logging with logrus
-- Integration with systemd for simple service management
+- Integration with systemd for robust service management
 - Import and export functionality for easy sharing and backup of goctions

 ## Prerequisites